Welcome to today's edition of the Rush 24-7 podcast.

 That's an actual lyric from this rewritten version of Baby It's Cold Outside.

-Uh and that's the new ver that's the new politically correct version of Baby It's Cold Outside.
+And that's the new politically correct version of Baby It's Cold Outside.

 1-800-282-2882.

-Um this generation really is the lamest generation.
+This generation really is the lamest generation.

-Because when that song came out at 1948, he was at a church dance in Greeley, Colorado, which was a dry town back then, and uh he was he was uh on some kind of student visa in the United States from Egypt, and they played Baby It's Cold Outside,
+Because when that song came out at 1948, he was at a church dance in Greeley, Colorado, which was a dry town back then.

-introduced by Esther Phillips and Ricardo Montalban, and he watched uh these couples dancing around to them, and he said the sight of the bare arms and bare legs as these couples writhed around touching each other to baby it's cold outside, absolutely disgusted to him, disgusted him.
+And he said the sight of the bare arms and bare legs as these couples writhed around touching each other to Baby It's Cold Outside absolutely disgusted to him, disgusted him.

 But a lot of nuttiness around at the moment.

-Uh Joy Behar on The View asks, have you noticed that your wife is disgusted by the sight of you lately?
+Joy Behar on The View asks, have you noticed that your wife is disgusted by the sight of you lately?

-And uh she was reporting on a therapist who said that women have lost their sex drive since Trump won.
+And she was reporting on a therapist who said that women have lost their sex drive since Trump won.

 They don't want to be grabbed by anything.